Global Privacy Standards

 Definitions

-“Applicable Law” means the law in the jurisdiction in which a L&W Entity is situated and any other law to which a L&W Entity is subject.
+“Applicable Law” means the law in the jurisdiction in which an L&W Entity is situated and any other law to which an L&W Entity is subject.

-“BCR Agreement” means the agreement which commits all L&W Entities which process European Personal Data to comply with the Standards.
+“BCR Agreement” means the agreement which commits all L&W Entities that process European Personal Data to comply with the Standards.

 Data Protection Authority” or “DPA” means the supervisory authority responsible for monitoring and enforcing compliance with data protection laws in a particular country.